ietf-wg-cellar/matroska-specification/tagging.md

 Official `TagName` values **MUST NOT** start with the underscore character '_'; see (#why-official-tags-matter).

+It is **RECOMMENDED** to start a tag name with the underscore character '_' for non official tags than are not meant to make it to the list of official tags.

 ### TagString Formatting

 Although tags are metadata mostly used for reading, there are cases where the string value could